kushaalshyam/working-notes/README.md

-# working-notes
+# Working Notes

-Working notes on a weekly basis that explore the field of AI/ML.
+Neat and organized notes for Software Development and AI/ML.